Lets Tour Wales – Coastline, Mountains and Castles

 - Return to London / Airport

-- Visitors could spend between 3 and 10 days in Wales – cost for 5 days as an example would be £3100 / $3780 depending on final requirements including driver, van, fuel, toll roads, driver’s accommodation and food.
+- Visitors could spend between 3 and 10 days in Wales – cost for 5 days as an example would be £4095 / $5365 depending on final requirements including driver, van, fuel, toll roads, driver’s accommodation and food.
 All other costs – eg Customers accommodation etc, is in addition.
+These prices were last updated on 30 July 2018 when the exchange rate was 1.31USD to 1GBP; one of the very best exchange rates Americans have had in years !!

 NOTE – this is just a suggestion…..you can pick and choose what you want to see if you want to see more or less.